KamoEllen/GRID-Esports-DataJam-23/README.md

 Furthermore, balanced performances by 'Aster' and 'Team Spirit' across various metrics demonstrate their versatility in gameplay.
 On the other hand, 'ECSTATIC' employs a specialized strategy of focusing on eliminations, leading to a higher kill count but fewer assists and scores.

 This analysis offers valuable insights into team dynamics, strategic trends, and performance patterns in esports competitions.

+# Next I will use Figma to design